cremerlab/useless_expression/code/processing/growth_rates/2021-07-23_r1_SingleKO_glucose/README.md

 status: >
     Accepted
 description : >
-    Experiment looks good, save for the growth rate of ∆flh, which is notably slower than in other experimental runs in the same conditions.
-The saturating optical density is also lower for this mutant than in all other runs.
+    All data looks good.
+One replicate (r1 of ∆glt) was dropped and due to contamination and another few points of ∆mgl r3 were dropped as obvious instrument error.
 ---

-# 2021-07-22 Single KO Glucose Growth Rate Determination
+# 2021-07-23 Single KO Glucose Growth Rate Determination

 ## Purpose
 This is an experiment measuring the rate of growth of single knockouts of